 Types of Property Unison Will Consider

 Unison will consider owner-occupied primary residences, including single-family homes, condominiums, and townhouses.
-If you own a second property, you may also be eligible for a co-investment with Unison.
+If you own a second property, you may also be eligible for an equity sharing agreement with Unison.
 To determine your property’s eligibility, input the address into the online tool, call a team member to learn more, or get pre-qualified for Unison HomeOwner online.

 What You Can Spend the Cash of Unison HomeOwner On